billbuchanan/appliedcrypto/unit03_hashing/lab/README.md

 			ASCIIEncoding.UTF8.GetBytes(message), salt, 1000);
 ```

 which has a key length of 16 bytes (128 bits - dklen), uses a salt byte array, and 1000 iterations of the hash (Minterations).
-The resulting hash value will have 32 hexadecimal characters (16 bytes).
+The resulting hash value will have 32 hexadecimal characters (16 bytes) [here](https://repl.it/@billbuchanan/ch03code04#main.py).

 Web link (PBKDF2): 	http://www.asecuritysite.com/encryption/PBKDF2